Skip to Content

 Signs of Stress or Hunger in Active Snakes

-When your snake is unusually active, it could be showing signs of stress or hunger, both of which are important to address.
+When your snake becomes unusually active, it could be a sign of stress or hunger.

-Recognizing behaviors like excessive roaming, tongue flicking, or lingering near food or water sources can help you determine what your snake needs, which may indicate hunger.
+Observing behaviors like excessive tongue flicking, roaming, or lingering near its water bowl can help you identify what’s triggering the activity, related to potential hunger.

 Roaming Behavior in Search of Food